nopERcart free shopping-cart

 2. Unzip.
 If you don't have an unzipper, head over to www.winzip.com to get one.

 3. Configure the options, if you wish.
 To configure the options, open file nopercart.js in your favorite text-editor.
-I recommend notepad under Windows; Linux users won't need a recommendation.
+If you don't have one, use notepad on Windows; Linux users won't need a recommendation.

 Some of the options that are configurable: